roc-lang/roc/FAQ.md

 by default.
 For the rest of this section, I'll use "currying" as a shorthand for "functions that are curried by default" for the sake of brevity.

-As I see it, currying has one major upside and three major downsides.
+As I see it, currying has one major upside and several major downsides.
 The upside:

 * It makes function calls more concise in some cases.

 The downsides:

+* It lowers error message quality, because there can no longer be an error for "function called with too few arguments."
+(Calling a function with fewer arguments is always valid in curried functions; the error you get instead will unavoidably be some other sort of type mismatch, and it will be up to you to figure out that the real problem was that you forgot an argument.)
 * It makes the `|>` operator more error-prone in some cases.
 * It makes higher-order function calls need more parentheses in some cases.
 * It significantly increases the language's learning curve.
+(More on this later.)
 * It facilitates pointfree function composition.
 (More on why this is listed as a downside later.)

-There's also a downside that it would make runtime performance of compiled progarms worse by default, but I assume it would be possible to optimize that away at the cost of slightly longer compile times.
+There's also a downside that it would make runtime performance of compiled programs worse by default, but I assume it would be possible to optimize that away at the cost of slightly longer compile times.

 I consider the one upside (conciseness in some places) extremely minor, and have almost never missed it in Roc.